ajb96817/rpnlatex/README.md

 # rpnlatex - RPN style mathematical scratchpad

 This is a browser-based editor meant for quickly entering and manipulating equations.
-It is meant as a scratchpad for solving math problems, as an alternative to pen and paper.
+It can be used as a scratchpad for solving math problems, as an alternative to pen and paper.
 It has some limited document-preparation capabilities but for a full mathematical word processor you should use something like LyX instead.